-David Peet is an associate at the firm’s Research Triangle Park office, where he is a member of the investigations, enforcement, and white-collar practice group.
+David Peet is a partner at the firm’s Research Triangle Park and Washington, D.C. offices, where he is a member of the Investigations, Enforcement, and White Collar practice group.
 His practice focuses on government investigations, securities enforcement, internal investigations, and white-collar defense.
-In particular, he has extensive experience conducting cross-border investigations involving violations of the Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws in Latin America, Asia, and Europe.
+In particular, he has extensive experience conducting cross-border investigations involving violations of various civil and criminal laws, including the Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws.

 Prior to joining the firm, David served as an associate at an international law firm where he represented individuals, corporations, and institutional clients facing potential exposure under a variety of civil and criminal laws.
 He also regularly supervised anti-corruption due diligence efforts in the context of mergers and acquisitions, and provided proactive guidance to clients regarding how to address compliance problems when they arise.